Call for the Best Deals : 0800 098 8877

 Roll out your damp proof membrane over the hardcore.
 Overlap joins by 150 mm minimum.
 Bring it up the inside edges of your formwork.

 This stops moisture creeping up through the concrete into your greenhouse frame.
-Wood and damp are not friends.
+Aluminium corrodes faster with constant ground moisture, and wooden base rails will rot within a few years without a DPC barrier.

 Step 5: Mix and Pour Your Concrete